moby/moby/docs/sources/reference/commandline/cli.md

 The default `docker images` will show all top level images, their repository and tags, and their virtual size.

-Docker images have intermediate layers that increase reuseability, decrease disk usage, and speed up `docker build` by allowing each step to be cached.
+Docker images have intermediate layers that increase reusability, decrease disk usage, and speed up `docker build` by allowing each step to be cached.
 These intermediate layers are not shown by default.